 Boating Citation in Florida

 The attorneys at Sammis Law Firm represent clients after they receive a Florida Uniform Boating Citation.
 Many of these cases involve a boating citation issued by officers with the Florida Fish and Wildlife Conservation Commission (“FWC”).
+The citation might also come from an officer on marine patrol for a local law enforcement agency, police department or sheriff’s office.

 Boating citations can allege either civil or criminal violations.
 The Florida Uniform Boating Citation can alleged violations of an ordinance or statute.
 If the citation is for a criminal violation, then a court appearance is required.

 An attorney can help you determine whether the stop of the vehicle was unreasonable and in violation of the Fourth Amendment of the United States Constitution.
-An attorney can also help you determine, even if the initial stop of the boat was legal, whether the continued detention of the occupants was improperly prolonged.
+An attorney can also help you determine, even if the initial stop of the boat or water vessel was legal, whether the continued detention of the occupants was improperly prolonged.
 Any problem with the stop or detention can result in a motion to suppress any evidence gathered.

 Additionally, an attorney can help you determine whether the infraction or violation of the law actually occurred, even if the evidence was gathered legally.
 No matter the circumstances, an experienced attorney for boating citations can help you resolve the citation for the best possible terms.